 God said to me in my spirit most clearly, “I am not precious to you, am I?”

 It was a bit of a shock at first – I thought I loved Him, but when He confronted me I came up empty.
 It was plain.
 I loved the Bible, I loved church; I loved witnessing and going to Bible studies and worship meetings.
 I loved what God did for me, I loved His miracles, and His care for me.
 I loved singing the old hymns and talking about His truth.
 But Him, Himself?
-God Himself… He was not precious to me.
+God Himself … He was not precious to me.

-I was not in rebellion against Him; I was not running from Him or angry with Him… I was just cold and dead.
+I was not in rebellion against Him; I was not running from Him or angry with Him … I was just cold and dead.
 There was no intimacy.
 Instead, there was enmity, alienation.
 I did not know how to love Him.
 I had never seen it before.

 I said slowly, “Well, no. I guess You aren’t precious to me.”

-He continued… and I could tell this was coming, “If I am not precious to you, then you are not a believer.”
+He continued … and I could tell this was coming, “If I am not precious to you, then you are not a believer.”
 Simple as that: the logical equivalent of 1 Peter 2:7.

 My response was a breathless, “… And?”
 It was nice to know for sure where I stood, lost … but I didn’t want to stay here … not one more minute.
 I wanted to be born again right then and waited for Him to tell me how.
-Instead… silence.
+Instead … silence.
 But I didn’t panic.
 I knew He had chosen me.
 Somehow I knew He would save me, in His time.

 While I was waiting for His next step with me I went door-knocking again to tell others about God.
-I told them what I knew… not what I didn’t know.
+I told them what I knew … not what I didn’t know.
 Another man, Benito, was seeking God and became interested.
 I tried to help him.
-I told him the answer was not in “the prayer”… it was simply in believing.
+I told him the answer was not in “the prayer” … it was simply in believing.
 I did not understand it, but maybe Benito would.

-Benito finally did… after a couple weeks, during a break on a church work-day, an elder at my church lead him in a prayer of repentance asking Christ into his heart!
+Benito finally did … after a couple weeks, during a break on a church work-day, an elder at my church lead him in a prayer of repentance asking Christ into his heart!

-I had warned Benito… and I objected when he told me, but he assured me that he understood what I had told him and agreed with me… he had just gone along with the elder figuring it wouldn’t hurt anything.
+I had warned Benito … and I objected when he told me, but he assured me that he understood what I had told him and agreed with me … he had just gone along with the elder figuring it wouldn’t hurt anything.
 However, to Benito’s great surprise, somehow the Lord really had given him faith to believe when he was praying.
 Benito was absolutely sure of his salvation and he was rejoicing in it.
 What could I say?
-God is sovereign…
+God is sovereign …

 I wanted desperately to ask him how it happened, how he had believed, what it was like … I had never admitted my unbelief to him.
-Before I could pose a thoughtful question, he joyfully insisted that I come and tell his wife how to be saved.
+But before I could pose a thoughtful question, he joyfully insisted that I come and tell his wife how to be saved.
 I still did not understand the gospel.
 I agreed to come anyway.

 I was unemployed … again … had some time on my hands.
 I decided to give it all I had and try to figure it out.
-I got out my Strong’s Concordance, I got out my Mathew Henry commentary, my Schofield, Spurgeon, my Thompson Chain, my Vine’s Expository Dictionary, my KJV, my Webster’s… and I shut myself up in my little study and began to pray and search and scribble.
+I got out my Strong’s Concordance, I got out my Mathew Henry commentary, my Schofield, Spurgeon, my Thompson Chain, my Vine’s Expository Dictionary, my KJV, my Webster’s … and I shut myself up in my little study and began to pray and search and scribble.
 I was going to try and figure this salvation thing out once and for all.

-I had a good little outline going… about repentance, about faith, about the blood.
+I had a good little outline going … about repentance, about faith, about the blood.
 I was praying, I was asking.
 I wanted to know.
 The outline got longer.
 Something was wrong.
 It was supposed to be simple.
 Conversion was of God.
 Salvation was of God.
 I was stumped and helpless and I knew it.

 I recalled 1 John 2:2.
 That was a good verse to put in my outline.
 I started thinking about what it said, “And He is the propitiation for our sins, and not for ours only, but also for the sins of the whole world.”
 That was a REALLY good verse, come to think of it.
 Maybe that was all I needed for an outline.
 What did the word “propitiation” mean anyway?
 I checked Webster’s.
 I started thinking, pondering.
 He said, “for the sins of the whole world.”
 Something was there for me, for everyone.
 There was a propitiation, an atonement, available to me, available for me.
 What was it?
 What was I supposed to DO?

 Then, all of a sudden… the flood lights came on!!! … I tell you.
 He opened my eyes.
-Finally, and for the first time… I could see… Jesus Christ had died… for me!
+Finally, and for the first time … I could see … Jesus Christ had died … for me!
 He had paid for my sins when He had died!
 That was all I needed!

 Just moments before, I had known all of the facts, … and thought I believed them in my heart.
-But without faith – real faith… the gift of God – the truth of the finished work of Jesus Christ actually meant nothing to me personally… so I continued in doubt… solid evidence of my unbelief in Him.
+But without faith – real faith … the gift of God – the truth of the finished work of Jesus Christ actually meant nothing to me personally … so I continued in doubt … solid evidence of my unbelief in Him.
 There’s no other way to slice it.
-I had been struggling with the mechanics of receiving Him… struggling without faith, hung up on the details of accepting Him while I continued in unbelief… a dead man trying to be born again.
-When faith came, the doubts fled… completely!
+I had been struggling with the mechanics of receiving Him … struggling without faith, hung up on the details of accepting Him while I continued in unbelief … a dead man trying to be born again.
+When faith came, the doubts fled … completely!

 In an instant, after years of searching, my sin stains vanished.
 It was sudden and complete.
-All I could see between Hell and me was Jesus Christ… and He was certainly enough!
-I could see Him dying for me personally as clearly and as loudly as if His crucifixion had just happened right there in front of me… as if His blood was still wet on the wood… and shed just for me.
-Salvation had nothing at all to do with me… it had everything to do with Him!
+All I could see between Hell and me was Jesus Christ … and He was certainly enough!
+I could see Him dying for me personally as clearly and as loudly as if His crucifixion had just happened right there in front of me … as if His blood was still wet on the wood … and shed just for me.
+Salvation had nothing at all to do with me … it had everything to do with Him!

 It wasn’t like before.
 I had always believed Jesus had died and risen, making salvation available to all men.
 Believing that had not helped me.
 Now, I could see that He had literally saved me Himself by dying for me in my place, that everyone for whom Christ died was completely safe, solely because of what He had done for them.
-Salvation had nothing at all to do with me… it had everything to do with Him!
+Salvation had nothing at all to do with me … it had everything to do with Him!

 I could not find a doubt anywhere in my heart.
 It was impossible to doubt.
 There was nothing left to be saved from.
 My sin debt was paid in full!
-His death itself was immaculate, powerful, effectual… saving me to the uttermost.
-He was already done saving me… it was all over, and I had not done anything at all.
+His death itself was immaculate, powerful, effectual … saving me to the uttermost.
+He was already done saving me … it was all over, and I had not done anything at all.
 There was nothing for me to mess up.
 I didn’t need to ask for anything, pray for anything, do anything, take anything, dedicate anything: just believe.
-He had done it all… even the believing He had to give me.
+He had done it all … even the believing He had to give me.
 He breathed life into my spirit and I believed.
 I had faith, and it was from Him.
 I knew I believed.
 The assurance was complete, infinite, supernatural.
-It was a gift from God… the faith itself… and the life He gave with it.
+It was a gift from God … the faith itself … and the life He gave with it.

 I was overcome in indescribable gratitude to God.
 My heart gushed to overflowing in a deep love for Him.
 I tried to doubt Him and I couldn’t!
 I was as safe from Hell as Jesus Christ Himself!!

-By the way, years later… I still am, safe as I can be, and I just love it… there’s no other way to live.
-“The just… shall live… by faith.”
+By the way, years later … I still am, safe as I can be, and I just love it … there’s no other way to live.
+“The just … shall live … by faith.”
 It could not have been simpler.

 Even though it was simple, it was impossible.
 I could never have made myself believe like this.
-It is absolutely perfect faith… complete and flawless assurance.
+It is absolutely perfect faith … complete and flawless assurance.
 There is nothing I can do now to stop believing.
 God has begotten me with His Word, by His Spirit.
 I couldn’t go to Hell even if I tried.

-And, finally, I can tell someone about Jesus Christ… as a BELIEVER!
+And, finally, I can tell someone about Jesus Christ … as a BELIEVER!

 What Shall We Then Say To These Things?